Nonprofit & Association Language Access Compliance Guide: ADA, Title VI & Accessibility Explained

 3. Leverage Technology: utilize affordable AI tools to provide on-demand interpretation without the high cost of human linguists.

-Applying Section 508 and WCAG 2.1 to Digital Platforms
+How do Section 508 and WCAG 2.1 apply to nonprofit digital platforms?

 Your website, donation portals, and member learning management systems (LMS) are the front doors to your organization.